Research Interests of Graduate and Emeritus Faculty

 Lili Ju (Ph.D., Iowa State University, 2002), Computational Mathematics.
 Research interests include: Scientific computation and numerical analysis.
 Exact boundary controllability problems for the wave equation.
 Parallel algorithms and high-performance computing.
 Human brain imaging.

 Xinfeng Liu (Ph.D., State University of New York at Stonybrook, 2006), Scientific computing, high performance computing, interficial phenomena, multiphase flows, computational biology, cellular dynamics.

-Douglas Meade (Ph.D., Carnegie Mellon University, 1989, Undergraduate Director), Applied Mathematics.
+Douglas Meade (Ph.D., Carnegie Mellon University, 1989), Applied Mathematics.
 Current research interests include numerical methods for wave propagation on unbounded domains, non-overlapping domain decomposition methods, and computer algebra systems.